 I have been hearing a lot more lately about Azerbaijan, Georgia and Moldova.
 I am tempted by the images of Serbia, Slovenia and Montenegro.
 The wild beauty of Kazakhstan, Armenia, and Namibia calls to me.
 Some of these new countries I know very little about while others are totally unknown to me.

 This post only covers a small part of the world.
 There are countless stories of cultures lost and rediscovered all over the globe.
-That leaves a lot of learning and exploring to be done.
+That leaves a lot of learning and exploration to be done.
 It’s definitely a topic that could take up a book.

 Discovering these wonderful places for the first time is an adventure in itself.
 I think it’s important to learn the histories of these places you visit, to fully appreciate them.
 It makes for a more enriching experience.
 Plus, you’ll have plenty of things to talk about when you get home.